klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 #### Creating a SingleKeyring with a private key and an address <a id="creating-a-singlekeyring-with-a-private-key-and-an-address"></a>

-If [AccountKey] of your account in the Klaytn network is decoupled from the address, you can create a keyring using the address and the private key like below.
+If [AccountKey] of your Klaytn account in the Klaytn network is decoupled from the address, you can create a keyring using the address and the private key like below.

 ```javascript
 // test.js